Gardening in Tucson

 Fruit Do Not Ripen

-Some tomato varieties take a long time for each fruit to ripen, up to 85 days.
-Know what is normal for your plant variety.
 If a plant has been ripening fruit but stops doing so many months after planting, the cause is less sunlight at the end of summer, especially with many tomatoes on the plant.
-To overcome this, remove all sources of shade and give the plant full sun if it does not already have it.
+Tomatoes are more likely to ripen when they receive more than 12 hours of sunlight a day.
+To overcome shorter daylight hours, remove all sources of shade and give the plant full sun if it does not already have it.
 Cut off all flowers if it is still producing them.
 Remove any small green tomatoes that have not achieved full size.
 Reduce daily water to 4 to 6 cups per plant.
-Cold temperatures can also slow ripening.
-When it gets too cold, the entire plant can be removed from the soil and placed in a secure, dry place for tomatoes still attached to the plant to partially ripen.
-Partly ripened tomatoes, with a blush of yellow, will finish ripening inside in a bowl containing apples or a banana.

 Tomato Plant Small or Stops Growing

-If tomato plants (excluding those grown in pots) are not over 3' tall after 8 weeks, and there are no disease symptoms, the soil is deficient in potassium.
-In poor fertility conditions, an indeterminate plant can even stop growing.
-Tomatoes are heavy potassium feeders.
-The solution is to add compost to the soil before planting, or use tomato fertilizer to raise nutrition levels in the soil.
+If tomato plants (excluding those grown in pots) are not over 3' tall after 8 weeks, and there are no disease symptoms, the likely causes are

 Yellow Leaves